• Skip to primary navigation

 • coconut oil - The coconut oil adds a shine to the chocolate.
 You can substitute with butter, and the recipe even works without adding anything, but you will not get a shine on the chocolate.

-• culinary grade matcha powder - you don't need the fancy ceremonial grade matcha for this, but do use a quality 100% tea matcha powder.
+• culinary grade matcha powder – you don’t need the fancy ceremonial grade matcha for this but do use a quality 100% tea matcha powder.

 If you are making regular dark chocolate nut butter cups, use this recipe and you will not need the white chocolate chips or matcha powder.
+If you are making matcha nut butter cups, you will not need the dark chocolate chips.

 Step-by-Step Instructions